 - Unhealthy conditions causing pest and vermin issues.

-These issues can be avoided by considering the type and number of animals which are suitable for your neighbourhood.
+These issues can be avoided by considering the type and number of animals which are suitable for your home and neighbourhood.

-If complaints are received by Council are substantiated, Council will request that appropriate actions be undertaken to resolve the issue(s) identified.
+If we receive a substantiated complaint , we will request that appropriate actions be undertaken to resolve the issue(s) identified.